 Margaret Connell Szasz

-“A’Ghaidhealtachd and the North American West,” Western Historical Quarterly 46 (Spring 2015).
+“A’ Ghàidhealtachd and the North American West,” Western Historical Quarterly 46 (February 2015): 5-29.

-Karissa Haugebern (Co-Winner)
+Karissa Haugeberg (Co-Winner)

 “How Come There’s Only Men Up There?: Catholic Women’s Grassroots Anti-Abortion Activism,” Journal of Women’s History (Winter 2015)